Frequently Asked Questions

 Will the overflow displace a lot of water?

-The H2Overflow® displaces a very small amount of water, yet has an extremely high skimming capacity.
+The H2Overflow® displaces a very small amount of water, yet has a very high skimming capacity.
 Each H2Ooverflow® has approximately 17.5 lineal inches of skimming!
 Compare this to a typical corner overflow which would have only 6-8 inches of skimming that can easily clog, displaces several gallons of water, is in plain sight, and requires holes in the floor of your tank!
-(Holes in the floor of your tank like most other overflow designs incorporate create an exponentially greater risk of failure compared to holes in the upper back of your tank due to the increased water pressure in the bottom of your tank).
+(Holes in the floor of your tank, like most other overflows, create an exponentially greater risk of failure compared to holes in the upper back of your tank due to the increased water pressure at the bottom).

 Back to Top